 Students are expected to take at least three 8000-level seminars.
-There are no specifically required courses in the Ph.D. program; the Graduate Coordinator or the student's Advisory Committee may recommend courses that would give more depth to the dissertation or round out a special area of concentration.
+There are no specifically required courses in the Ph.D. program; the Director of Graduate Studies or the student's Advisory Committee may recommend courses that would give more depth to the dissertation or round out a special area of concentration.